mitsuba-renderer/drjit/src/python/docstr.rst

         reverse (bool): if set to ``True``, the reduction is done from the end of each block.

+        where (ArrayBase | Sequence[bool] | bool): optional mask that
+          excludes entries from the scan.
+Masked-out entries are replaced by the identity element of the operation, so the running value passes through them unchanged.
+Defaults to ``True``.

     Returns:
         The block-reduced array or PyTree as specified above.